 10 Best Naples Beaches

 Naples can boast of one of the most beautiful beaches in all of Italy.
-From sparkling white sand beaches to the ones where the sands have been tanned, here are a few worth noting:
+From sparkling white sand beaches to the ones where the sands have been tanned, here are the top beaches in Naples that are worth visiting:

 - Gaiola Beach